Minerte/Linux-shell/Gentoo/installer/Readme .md

+***How we encrypt the disk with a seperate boot drive and keyfile

 First we need to format the disk to look something like this:
 ```
 /dev/sda #boot drive
 ├── /dev/sda1      [EFI]   /efi      1 GB         fat32       Bootloader